ihmeuw/pseudopeople/docs/source/simulated_populations/index.rst

 If you're using one of the larger populations and don't have a huge computer, this will make dataset generation slow or impossible.

-To address this issue, we have included support for loading data with [Dask](https://www.dask.org/), which can run across multiple cores (and even multiple separate computers in a cluster) and spill data to disk that doesn't fit in memory.
+To address this issue, we have included support for loading data with `Dask <https://www.dask.org/>`_, which can run across multiple cores (and even multiple separate computers in a cluster) and spill data to disk that doesn't fit in memory.
+With Dask, it is possible to generate a simulated full-scale Decennial Census dataset with 64GB of RAM, or with 200GB of RAM in under 40 minutes.

-In most cases, you'll first want to start a Dask cluster across multiple processes or computers (the default is a cluster across threads, which isn't too helpful for pseudopeople).
+First you'll first want to start a Dask cluster, on one or multiple computers.
-You can start a cluster on your local machine by running the following code anytime before your dataset generation call:
+You can start a cluster on your local machine by running the following code:

 .. code-block:: python